 1. Whole Foods

-Austin-based Whole Foods Market employs roughly 80,000 workers, 25,000 of whom are classified as part-timers.
-With 370 locations in the U.S. and U.K., Whole Foods is the world’s largest purveyor of natural and organic foods, and its workers are among the industry’s best-compensated – the chainwide average hourly wage is $19, although less experienced part-timers make considerably less.
+Austin-based Whole Foods Market employs approximately 100,000 workers, 25,000 of whom are classified as part-timers.
+With 470 locations in the U.S., U.K., and Canada, Whole Foods is the world’s largest purveyor of natural and organic foods, and its workers are among the industry’s best-compensated – the chainwide average hourly wage is north of $20, although less experienced part-timers make considerably less.

-- Health Plan: Whole Foods employees who work at least 20 hours per week are eligible for the company’s full medical, dental, and vision package as soon as they accrue 400 total hours of service.
+- Health Plan: Following a probationary period, Whole Foods employees who work at least 20 hours per week are eligible for the company’s full medical, dental, and vision package as soon as they accrue 800 total hours of service.
 All benefits are optional, and they’re not fixed in an employee contract, so management reserves the right to rescind them at any time.
-Details of the plan aren’t public, but the minimum deductible is reported to be $1,500.
+Details of the plan aren’t public, but it’s well-known that part-timers pay a significant share of the premiums out of pocket.
+(Full-timers earn a generous employee match – close to 100% of premiums.)
+The minimum deductible is reported to be $1,500.

 2. Allegis Group